secretstartups/handbook/total-rewards/compensation/compensation-calculator/index.html.md

 ### Introduction

 Location Factor is [calculated](#calculating-location-factors) using multiple data sources to conduct a market analysis of compensation rates globally: Economic Research Institute (ERI), Numbeo, Comptryx, Radford, Robert Half, and Dice.
 This is _not_ a cost of living analysis, but instead a **cost of market** evaluation compared to San Francisco.
-The location factors are stored in the [data file](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/data/location_factors.yml) on GitLab.
 The Total Rewards team will use their best judgement in determining the input per location based on our [Compensation Principles](/handbook/total-rewards/compensation/#gitlabs-compensation-principles).

 ### Geographical Areas